 - Reversible Sleeve

 - Collectors Booklet

-Deadly Blessing (1981) is available now on Blu-ray
+Deadly Blessing (1981) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…